 When we moved to Turkey, all of that changed.

-One of them produced a couple of pomegranates and within a matter of minutes, the skin had been discarded and the ruby jewels emptied onto plates for the table.
+One of them produced a couple of pomegranates and, within a matter of minutes, the leathery skin had been discarded and the ruby jewels of red fruit emptied onto plates for the table.

 First of all, if you’re eating pomegranates as they are, as in the photo above, you need to choose the most ripe ones.